opendaylight/docs/docs/developer-guide/yang-tools.rst

         }
     }

-In the example above, you see a YANG module which defines semantic version as an extension.
+In the example above, you see a Yang module which defines semantic version as an extension.
 This extension can be imported to other modules in which we want to utilize the semantic versioning concept.